amonsoes/neural-word-tagger/readme.md

 other arguments:

 - --num_epochs: number of epochs
-- --num_words: number of words known to the RNN
 - --emb_size: dimensionality of the embedding layer
 - --rnn_size: dimensionality of the hidden RNN-vector
 - --dropout_rate: introduces slight training error to fight overfitting